brev-dev/another_esp8266_sensor_board/README.md

 ### ESP8266
 The board is designed for an ESP-12F.
 I tend to flash the chip in a [programmer board](https://github.com/brev-dev/another_esp8266_sensor_board/blob/0b8a2c9c500916e484b68a6f7c3c33d089ebb65e/images/esp-12f%20programmer.jpg) prior to soldering it on, just to check it's working.

-When installed, it can be flashed in the normal way by connecting to the appropriate pins.
+When installed, it can be flashed in the normal way by connecting a USB-UART interface board to the appropriate pins.

 #### Deep sleep (optional with jumper JP2)